 Catherine Doyle grew up beside the Atlantic Ocean in the west of Ireland.
 Her love of reading began with great Irish myths and legends, and fostered in her an ambition to one day write her own.
 The Storm Keeper's Island (Bloomsbury Children's Books, January 2019), her debut middle-grade novel, was inspired by her real-life ancestral home of Arranmore Island (where her grandparents grew up) and the adventures of her many sea-faring ancestors.
 After living in Dublin City for two years, Catherine is now based in Galway but spends a lot of her time in the U.S. and London.

 Georgia Dunn is a syndicated cartoonist and children’s and fantasy/sci-fi illustrator and author.
-She sells her watercolor and ink illustrations on Etsy, in brick and mortar shops, and to educational magazines and independent publications.
-He upcoming middle-grade comic collection, Lupin Leaps In, will be published by Andrews McMeel in March 2019.
+She sells her watercolor and ink illustrations on Etsy, in brick-and-mortar shops, and to educational magazines and independent publications.
+Her upcoming middle-grade comic collection, Lupin Leaps In, will be published by Andrews McMeel in March 2019.

 Bob Eckstein is an award-winning illustrator, writer, New Yorker cartoonist, snowman expert, and author of the New York Times bestselling Footnotes From the Greatest Bookstores (Clarkson Potter) and The History of the Snowman (Simon & Schuster).
 His cartoons, op-eds, and short stories appear regularly in the New York Times, New York Daily News, MAD magazine, and Barron’s, among other publications.
 He was a columnist for the Village Voice, New York Newsday, and Time Out New York.
 He has been interviewed in over 100 TV, radio, and magazine spots.
 The Illustrated History of the Snowman will be published by Globe Pequot Press in September 2018.